This is usually one of the first questions people ask themselves after

 is probably referring to the IRIS staging system.
 There is more

-information on this below.
+information about this below.

 Remember, your cat's test results are only part of the